COVID-19 vaccination in New Zealand: April 2021

 On 7 April, the Ministry of Health reported that the total number of vaccinations reached 90,286, of which 19,273 were second doses.

 On 12 April, Ardern confirmed that 86% of frontline workers have received at least one COVID vaccination; accounting for 3,472 out of 4,010 workers.

 On 14 April, the total number of vaccinations reached 135,585, of which 30,194 were second doses.

 On 15 April, COVID-19 Response Minister Hipkins confirmed that members of the public who were not on the priority list for COVID-19 vaccinations had been receiving jabs in order to prevent supplies from being wasted.
 Hipkins' response followed last-minute appeals by the Government to medical staff to get vaccinations before doses expire and anecdotal reports that "walk-ins" were being accepted at some clinics for the same reason.

 On 21 April, the total number of vaccinations reached 183,351, of which 42,771 were second doses.

 On 28 April, the total number of vaccinations reached 232,588, of which 60,024 were second doses.

 May 2021

-On 5 May, the total number of vaccinations reached 217,603, of which 87,297 are second doses.
+On 5 May, the total number of vaccinations reached 300,000 of which 217,603 are first doses and 87,297 are second doses.
 This exceeded the Government's overall targets by 3%.

 On 10 May, Stuff reported that general practice clinics in Auckland had begun vaccinating the general public, with Waiheke Medical Centre in Oneroa being recorded as the first such general practice to begin vaccinating patients.

 On 12 May, the total number of vaccinations reached 388,877, of which 120,090 were second doses.

 On 19 May, the total number of vaccinations reached 474,435, of which 152,933 are second doses.